Where to go Whale Watching In Norway

 But if you are hoping to experience the wonderful moment of seeing whales in their natural element, you have to know where to go.
 Here is where you need to go if you want to experience the very best whale watching that Norway.

-When it comes to whale watching, there is no place quite like the northern part of Norway.
+As you may have understood, when it comes to whale watching, Northern Norway is the go to place.
 Its coastal stretch of islands makes this the perfect place to view whales all year round.
-Depending on what time of year you are taking your Norway tour, Lofoten is one of the two best locations to see whales in the entire country.
+Depending on what time of year you are taking your Norway tour, Lofoten is also great location to see whales.